Skip to main content

 Description

 CVE-2025-62439 is an improper access control vulnerability in Fortinet FortiOS versions 7.
 0. 0 through 7.
 6. 4.
 It allows an authenticated user with knowledge of Fortinet Single Sign-On (FSSO) policy configurations to gain unauthorized access to protected network resources by sending crafted requests.
-The vulnerability requires low privileges but high attack complexity, with no user interaction needed.
-The CVSS score is 3.
-8 (low severity), indicating limited impact primarily on confidentiality and integrity without affecting availability.
+The vulnerability requires low privileges and no user interaction but has a high attack complexity.
+It impacts confidentiality and integrity but not availability, with a CVSS score of 3.
+8 (low severity).
 No known exploits are currently reported in the wild.

 AI-Powered Analysis